Is Chewing Gum Bad For Your Teeth? 9 Essential Dental Facts

 Select the correct gum

+Is chewing gum bad for your teeth?
 Always opt for gum recommended by dental associations or that contains xylitol.
 They are the ones most likely to benefit your dental health, while gums with sugar or fruit acids are the ones you should avoid.

-Benefits of Xylitol Gum
+Benefits of xylitol gum

 Cavity prevention